bostonadam525/Advanced-Retrieval-Augmented-Generation-RAG-Techniques/Unstructured_Document_Parsing-Extraction_for_RAG/README.md

 2. ExtractThinker
    * ExtractThinker is a flexible document intelligence tool that leverages Large Language Models (LLMs) to extract and classify structured data from documents, functioning like an ORM for seamless document processing workflows.
    * [Link to ExtractThinker repo](https://github.com/enoch3712/ExtractThinker)

+---
+# Why is Document Processing So Difficult?
+- Our modern world is full of digital document types, but not limited to:
+  - invoices
+  - receipts
+  - contracts
+  - reports
+- All of which are very often stored in various formats including but not limited to:
+  - PDF, JPEG, PNG, PPT, DOCX, XLSX, etc...
+- Unstructured documents are very difficult for computers and AI systems to parse and understand unlike structured or relational database systems.
+These are docs do not come in formats that are easy to search, analyze or integrate into an automated system without manual parsing and engineering/document processing.

+---
+## What really is document processing
+1. Parsing --> Markdown/HTML
+  - Usually this involves parsing information very often stored in PDF or PNG files and converting them into usable formats such as Markdown or HTML.
+  - OCR (optical character recognition) is the most common method used for converting documents from image to text.
+This directly includes metadata such as coordinates of bounding boxes.

+2. Extracting --> JSON
+  - lets say you have an invoice with specific fields and parsing it to JSON format.
+  - JSON provides structured key-value pairs matching user-defined schemas.